sbmlteam/moccasin/README.md

 🏁 Recent news and activities
 ------------------------------

 _June 2018_: With version 1.3.0, we now distribute MOCCASIN as a self-contained program&mdash;users do not even need to install Python to run MOCCASIN.
 In addition, the previous release 1.2.0 included a fix for a critical performance bug, with the consequence that MOCCASIN should run an order of magnitude faster than the last release.
-Additional changes include several important bug fixes, improvements to the installation instructions, and improved diagnostics in the GUI interface.
+Additional changes include several important bug fixes, improvements to the installation instructions, a change to keyboard shortcuts, and improved diagnostics in the GUI interface.
 Please see the [NEWS.md](NEWS.md) file for more details.

 Table of Contents